ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/04-growth-rates.md

 $n^b$.

-We can get some further insight into relative growth rates for various algorithms from table @tbl:growth-rates below.
+We can get some further insight into relative growth rates for various algorithms from @tbl:growth-rates below.
 Most of the growth rates that appear in typical algorithms are shown, along with some representative input sizes.
 Once again, we see that the growth rate has a tremendous effect on the resources consumed by an algorithm.